Hey, marketers! Ready for some numbers? Hold on for a heavy dose of Facebook Messenger statistics.

 Yes, that’s right.
 Facebook owns four of the top five most-downloaded apps in the history of the world.
 And, as WhatsApp, Instagram, and Facebook messaging apps are integrated, Facebook Messenger will dominate the chat app market share.
 (Source)

 A: Messenger is adding users at a rate of 666,666 per day.

 Q: How popular, really, are Facebook’s messaging apps?

 A: 85% of mobile messaging app users in the world use a Facebook messaging product.

 There are 1.82 billion mobile phone messaging app users worldwide.
-Of this number more than 1.5 billion use WhatsApp and 1.3 billion use Messenger.
+Of this number more than 1.6 billion use WhatsApp and 1.3 billion use Messenger.
 These numbers indicate the near-universal usage of Facebook messaging apps among messaging app users.
-Oh, and the number is skyrocketing.
-By 2021, the number is expected to reach nearly 2.5 billion!
-(Source)

 Q: What is the biggest messaging app in the U.S.?